Except as otherwise noted in these rules, the rules of the NFHS (high school) shall be in effect.

 Time

-It's a running clock except for the final minute of the first half and final 2 minutes of the second half.
-During the final minute(s) the clock will stop on all whistles and timeouts, but time will remain running during made field goals.
-The clock will not stop in the last two minutes of the second half when one team is ahead by 15 or more points.
+It's a running clock except for the final minute each quarter.
+During the final minute the clock will stop on all whistles and timeouts, but time will remain running during made field goals.
 Each team is granted 2 timeouts per half, unused timeouts do not carry over to the second half.
-If in the first 38 minutes a timeout is called prior to a free throw, the time will remained stopped during the free throws until the ball is live again.
+If in the first 9 minutes of a quarter a timeout is called prior to a free throw, the time will remained stopped during the free throws until the ball is live again.

 Overtime